-Jonathan and Michael Rosen have been brothers their entire lives, and now they are also Cones.
-Growing up in San Francisco, the brothers were as close as could be - spending their free time eating cereal.
+Jonathan and Michael Rosen are brothers, and also Cones.
+Growing up in San Francisco, they were as close as could be – spending their free time eating cereal.

 Jonathan was infatuated with pop music from day one.
 He cried when he realized Elvis was dead.
 He would build cardboard drum sets in his room and play along to the Bee Gees.
 In contrast, Michael had a technical and academic approach to music.
 Trained in piano and composition, he studied in the classical tradition, writing his first opera at the age of 16.

-The two brothers first started playing music together while living in NYC.
-Jonathan joined Michael’s band Icewater.
-Eventually, Icewater began playing as the session and backing band for Eleanor Friedberger (of the Fiery Furnaces), helping to write and tour on her latest record New View.
+Prior to starting Cones, the brothers played in the backing band for Eleanor Friedberger (of the Fiery Furnaces), helping to write and tour on her latest record New View.
 While on tour, Jonathan and Michael conceptualized a new project.
-One that would fuse Jonathan's pop sensibilities with Michael’s lush soundscapes and key-heavy orchestration.
-One that would rely on an entire lifetime of brotherhood - sounds that Jonathan could draw and images that Michael could hear.
+One that would fuse Jonathan’s pop sensibilities with Michael’s lush soundscapes and key-heavy orchestration.
+One that would rely on an entire lifetime of brotherhood – sounds that Jonathan could draw and images that Michael could hear.